topoftheblock/topoftheblock/README.md

 *  [LLM Fine-Tuning with LoRa for Financial Sentiment](https://github.com/topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment) - An end-to-end real-time data pipeline for ingesting financial social media text, analyzing its sentiment using a fine-tuned Large Language Model powered by Apple's MLX, and visualizing the results.

-*  [Research Project on Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.
+*  [(Upcoming) Research Project on Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.

 *  [(Upcoming) Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
 In addition to pure video analysis, multimodal LLMs can also deliver good results in emotion recognition.

+* [(Upcoming) Seminar Thesis in Computer Science at the Intersection of AI and Neuroscience](https://github.com/topoftheblock/ai-for-neuroscience) - Report and Presentation on Generating Computational Cognitive Models using Large Language Models

 ## Finished Portfolio Projects

 *  [RAG Application in Java](https://github.com/topoftheblock/ChatBundestag) - A Java application for parsing XML protocols from the German Bundestag, loading them into a Neo4j graph database, and enabling natural-language querying via an AI-powered RAG pipeline.